jimerik1/epsg_proj/docs/transform_custom.md

 ## Request

 ### Example: Geographic input into custom CRS
 Use lon/lat when the upstream CRS is geographic.
+If in doubt, query [`/api/crs/info`](crs_info.md) to see the CRS type flags.

 ```http
 POST /api/transform/custom